 Spring – The Nature of Narrative: Scene and Structure – Building Blocks of Narrative Writing – Wednesday evenings 7 to 9 p.m. from Mar.
 22 to May 3 and one Monday evening April 3. $625.

 Summer – Writing for Story – Dramatic Structure of Fiction and Nonfiction – Wednesday evenings 7 to 9 p.m. from June 14 to August 2 and one Monday evening June 19. $625.

 Fall – Revising Your Life: Research and Writing of Fiction and Nonfiction – Wednesday evenings 7 to 9 p.m. from Oct.
 11 to Nov.
-29 $625.
+29 and one Monday evening. $625.